osmondchiu/osmondchiu.github.io/media/index.md

 *Lowy Institute (2024)*
 Argues for clearer conceptual frameworks to strengthen public discourse on China, race, and foreign policy.

----

-## Selected Media

-### Opinion and Analysis

-- *I was born in Australia.
-Why do I need to renounce the Chinese Communist Party?* — Sydney Morning Herald (2020)
+### I was born in Australia.
+Why do I need to renounce the Chinese Communist Party?
-- *Australians are craving better work–life balance* — Canberra Times (2025)
-- *A working definition of Sinophobia would improve the China debate* — Lowy Institute (2024)
-- *Australia’s Chinese diaspora faces a representation deficit* — East Asia Forum (2023)
+*Sydney Morning Herald (2020)*
+Reflects on being asked to “condemn” the Chinese Communist Party at a parliamentary inquiry, arguing that such loyalty tests undermine democratic discourse and social cohesion.

 ---